actris-cloudnet/earthcare-downloader/README.md

 This package provides tools to access data from the European Space Agency’s (ESA) Online Dissemination services.
 The package does not host or redistribute ESA data.

-All data are :copyright: European Space Agency (ESA) and subject to the [ESA Online Dissemination Terms and Conditions](https://earth.esa.int/eogateway/terms-and-conditions).
+All data are &copy; European Space Agency (ESA) and subject to the [ESA Online Dissemination Terms and Conditions](https://earth.esa.int/eogateway/terms-and-conditions).
 Please ensure your use complies with ESA’s non-commercial and attribution requirements.